MainframeEL/Mainframe-Enterprise-Linux/README.md

-# Mainframe/OS Enterprise Linux v6.0 Release
+# Mainframe/OS Enterprise Linux v8.3 Release

-Contains os-release files for Mainframe/OS
+This also contains the release source

+## Mainframe Enterprise Linux, a RHEL-derived distribution to replace CentOS 8 as a 1 to 1 compatible RHEL binary distrobution